7 reasons to hire a consultant

 Working with a consultant

-How can management consultants remain relevant in a world that is changing at such a pace?
+How can management consultants stay relevant in a world that is changing at such a pace?

-Let's take a closer look at the four main advisory functions: information, expertise, intuition and execution.
-It's abundantly clear that management consulting firms have taken radical steps to maintain their competitive edge.
+Let's take a closer look at the four main advisory functions of information, expertise, intuition and execution.
+It is very clear that management consulting firms have taken drastic steps to maintain their competitive edge.

-Let's look at each of these functions and understand how consulting firms are adapting to each of them:
+Let's take a look at each of these functions and understand how consulting firms adapt to each one:

-• All the expertise that Accenture and other consulting firms bring to their customers comes from the vast amount of data they have collected over the thousands of projects they have carried out.
+• All the expertise that Accenture or other consulting firms bring to their clients comes from the sheer amount of data they've collected over the thousands of projects they've completed.

-• Nowadays, access to large volumes of data has become much easier.
-A single consulting firm's historical data is less valuable.
-How do consultants reinvent themselves to remain the information gurus they once were?
+• Nowadays, access to a large volume of data has become much easier.
+Historical data from a single consulting firm is less valuable.
+How do consultants reinvent themselves to remain the information gurus they used to be?

-• Many consultancies have set up in-house data science teams to take advantage of the abundance of data available.
+• Many consulting firms have set up in-house data science teams in order to take advantage of the abundance of data available.

-• McKinsey recruits experienced data engineers.
-They support our teams in the field.
+• McKinsey hires experienced data engineers.
+They help the teams on the ground.

-• BCG has set up a BCG Gamma data science team.
-Because even though searching for data has become much easier, it's now difficult to calculate it intelligently so as to be able to provide the right recommendations.
+• BCG has established a BCG Gamma team for data science.
+Because even though finding data has become much easier, it is now difficult to calculate it intelligently to be able to provide the right recommendations.

 Expertise

 • Most consulting firms prefer to hire generalists rather than experts.
-In particular, larger consulting firms hire MBAs who can work on a supply chain project one month, and a pricing project the next.
+Larger consulting firms hire MBAs who can work on a supply chain project one month, and on a pricing project the next.

-• However, they have developed a vast network of experts who join the team whenever a project calls for it.
-Leveraging this network is a powerful way of providing better information to corporate customers.
+• However, they have developed an extensive network of experts who join the team whenever a project requires it.
+Leveraging this network is very powerful to provide better insights to enterprise customers.

-• Every consulting firm must strive to expand its network of independent consultants.
+• Every consulting firm should strive to expand its network of independent consultants.

 Insight

-• There is always a hope of financial return when a company hires consultants.
-The information provided by consultants is supposed to generate significant or clear improvements.
+• There is always hope of a financial return when a company hires consultants.
+The information provided by the consultants is expected to generate significant or net improvements.

-• Increasing shareholder value has always justified the high project fees charged by consulting firms.
-BCG's famous Growth Sharing Matrix was called the "$1 million framework".
-It provided information so useful that it justified charging $1 million for such a project.
+• The increase in shareholder value has always justified the high project fees charged by consulting firms.
+BCG's famous growth sharing matrix has been called the "$1 million framework."
+It provided information so useful that it justified a fee of $1 million for such a project.

-• With the growing number of strategy books and the rise of business schools, classical strategic analysis has become more accessible.
+• With the growing number of strategy books and the rise of business schools, classic strategic analysis has become more accessible.

-• But the most important information from consulting firms is now focused on their vision of industry changes and what companies should do to increase their competitive advantage, rather than simply providing a strategic framework.
+• But the most important insights from consulting firms are now centered around their vision for industry changes and what companies should be doing to increase their competitive advantage rather than simply providing a strategic framework.

 Execution

-• This is a field in which consulting firms began to adapt a long time ago.
-Consultants have always offered to help implement the strategy they have defined.
+• This is an area where consulting firms began to adapt a long time ago.
+The consultants have always offered to help implement the strategy they have defined.

 • But the gap between insight and execution is wider now than it was a few decades ago.
-Strategy execution has become increasingly technical.
-And the world is becoming increasingly digital.
+The execution of the strategy has indeed become more and more technical.
+And the world is becoming more and more digital.

-• For example: if the strategy recommends "developing an e-commerce website and increasing search engine optimization (SEO)".
-Or to "create a cross-platform analytics tool to predict customer demand".
+• For example: if the strategy recommends "developing an e-commerce website and increasing search engine optimization (SEO)."
+Or to "create a cross-platform analytical tool to predict customer demand".
 The client company may not have adequate internal resources.
 Nor the resources to execute this strategy.

 • This is where good consulting firms can help.
-Only if they have the resources in-house, or in partnership with the right experts.
+Only if they have internal resources or in partnership with the appropriate experts.

-A consultant is flexible, adaptable and responsive to his customers' needs.
-They work quickly and efficiently, and will add real value to your business.
-What matters to him is your satisfaction.
-If the two of you work well together, you'll have the advantage of having this consultant in reserve for other assignments.
+A consultant is flexible, adapts and responds to the needs of his clients.
+It works quickly and efficiently and will be a real added value for your business.
+What matters to him: your satisfaction.
+If the collaboration between you is correct and fluid, you have the advantage of having this consultant in reserve for other missions.

-With a tool from resource planning, you can collaborate even more effectively with them, and integrate them into your team.
-The project management tool will enable you to manage your subcontracting successfully, and track performance indicators in real time.
+With a resource planning, you can collaborate even better with them, and integrate them into your team.
+The project management tool will allow you to successfully manage your subcontracting and track performance indicators in real time.

-To find out more about the Stafiz platform, request a demo.
+To learn more about the Stafiz platform, request a demo.

 Request a demo